-Employees who drive a personal vehicle for work often receive a car allowance to offset vehicle costs.
+Employees who drive a personal vehicle for work often receive a vehicle allowance to offset costs.
 Most people receive the allowance as a monthly lump sum.
-But does that monthly payment truly cover all business vehicle costs?
+But does that monthly payment cover all business vehicle costs?

 What is a car allowance, and how does it work?

-A standard car allowance is a monthly compensation for the costs of using a motor vehicle for work.
+A standard vehicle allowance is a monthly compensation for the costs of using a motor vehicle for work.
 This payment is typically part of a paycheck.
-It’s up to the employee whether to put that money toward a car payment or just use it to defray gas expense, wear and tear, and other car costs.
+It’s up to the employee whether to put that money toward a car payment or to use it to defray gas expense, wear and tear, and other car costs.

 What does a car allowance cover?

-Of course, if you drive a vehicle with high expenses, say a Hummer, but you only need a mid-size sedan or crossover to accomplish your job, then you can’t expect your allowance to keep up with your costs.
+Of course, if you drive a large SUV, but you only need a mid-size sedan or crossover to accomplish your job, then you can’t expect your allowance to keep up with costs.
 However, it is reasonable to expect your employer to cover all vehicle costs required of you to complete your job.
 In fact, in many states it’s required by law.

 It’s important to know whether your allowance is keeping up with your business vehicle costs.
 Insurance and depreciation often constitute more than half of these costs, so make sure to include them.
 Consider using our vehicle cost calculator, but when you compare the result to your allowance, make sure to compare it to the after-tax amount if your payment is taxed.